eea/clms-api-docs/source/download.md

 In addition to the NUTS way, you can also restrict the download to a given bounding box.
 This is done by passing an array of 4 values in the signaling the 4 points that parameter.
 The values of the bounding box are the coordinates of a rectangle in EPSG:4326 projection.

+## Restrict the temporal extent of the files

+Some of the available datasets provide time series information and the user can choose to download only a subset of the available time serie.

 ## Request the download

 When the user has all the data he needs to download the DataSet, he can request the download by doing the following request.

-This is an example using a NUTS code:
+### Restrict using a NUTS code

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-request-download-nuts.req